BEDFORD GROUP OF INTERNAL DRAINAGE BOARDS

 |Up to £25,000||1 Written/Email quote/estimate|

 All orders for goods or services shall be recorded on an official purchase order.
 When goods and services are ordered details of the price and discount (if any) shall be inserted.
-It is recognised that it is often not possible to obtain estimates for services in advance, and where this occurs, and the cost is likely to be above £5,000, the RFO must be notified and the RFO/CX must approve the order, prior to it being issued.
-Copies of written quotations, including email correspondence, where available, shall be attached to the official purchase order and given to the AO for inclusion with the purchase payment claim voucher.
+It is recognised that it may not be possible to obtain quotes/estimates for services in advance, and where this occurs, if the cost is likely to be above £5,000, the RFO must be notified and the RFO/CX must approve the order, prior to it being issued.
+Copies of written quotations/estimates, including email correspondence, where available, shall be attached to the official purchase order and given to the FRO for inclusion with the Purchase Invoice.

-Orders for goods and services over £5,000 must be approved and signed for by the CX or RFO prior to being issued.
+All orders for goods and services over £5,000 must be approved and signed for (electronically or physically) by the CX or RFO prior to being issued.

 These procurement procedures exclude:

-i) The necessary procurement of goods and services in the event of an emergency, which instead will be subject to consultation with the Chairman of the Joint Management Committee or the Chairman of the relevant Board, as appropriate.
+i) The necessary procurement of goods and services in the event of an emergency, which instead will be subject to consultation with the Chairman of the Joint Management Committee or the Chairman of the relevant Board, as appropriate, and

-ii) Contracts with retained Engineering, Legal, Ecological, Health and Safety and Personnel Consultants, etc. – See Appendix B below for the list of current, specialist, preferred suppliers.
+ii) Contracts with retained Engineering, Legal, Ecological, Health and Safety and Personnel Consultants, etc. – see Appendix B below for the list of approved specialist preferred suppliers.
 Instead, all contracts that are entered into with such suppliers must have a budget approved by the Boards and must be co-authorised before being entered into by the CX or RFO.

-The CX, RFO, OM and ExA may hold a business credit card, with a monthly limit of £2,000 for payment of expenses and goods and services, including internet orders.
-The WM may hold a business credit card, with a monthly limit of £2,000, for payment of goods and services in relation to the maintenance programme.
-Monthly statements are to be signed and countersigned by either the DoE or AFO and receipts submitted for all expenditure.
+The CX, RFO, OM, WM and ExA may hold a business credit card, with a monthly limit of £2,000 for payment of expenses and goods and services, including internet orders, subject always to the responsible budget holder’s consent as defined in the Annual Estimates and Budgetary Control section above.
+Monthly statements are to be signed and countersigned by either the RFO or FRO and receipts submitted for all expenditure.
 It is the bearer’s responsibility to ensure the cards are kept safe and only used for the Boards’ business.
 Under no circumstances are the cards to be used to withdraw cash.

 PAYMENT OF ACCOUNTS:

-All invoices claims and accounts shall be checked and coded, such checks being indicated by the initials of the examining officer, and shall be certified by the RFO/CX.
+All invoices claims and accounts shall be checked, and coded, such approvals being indicated by the signature (electronically or physically) of the responsible budget holder(s).

-A schedule of all account payments including Bank Automated Credit System (BACS) and cheques shall be prepared by the AO and signed by the RFO/CX prior to being processed.
+A schedule of all account payments including Bank Automated Credit System (BACS), Direct Debits and cheques shall be prepared by the FRO and approved/signed by the RFO/CX prior to being processed.
 Payments exceeding £10,000 will also be co-authorised by the CX.

-A schedule listing all payments over £500 will be prepared by the AFO for submission and approval at each Joint Management Committee meeting and once approved will be published on the Group’s website.
+A schedule listing all payments over £500 summarised by supplier will be prepared by the FRO for submission and approval at each Joint Management Committee meeting and once approved will be published on the Group’s website.

-The RFO shall undertake an examination of all payments cleared through the Boards’ bankers and shall arrange for the reconciliation of cash and bank accounts on a regular basis but at least at monthly intervals.
+The RFO shall undertake an examination of all payments cleared through the Boards’ bankers and shall arrange for the reconciliation of cash and all bank accounts on a regular basis, but at least at monthly intervals.

 The CX, RFO and Board Chairman shall be authorised signatories for the Bank Account.

-i) All cheque payments for amounts up to £10,000 shall bear one authorised signature.
+i) All payments for amounts up to £10,000 shall bear one authorised signature.

-ii) All cheque payments for amounts over £10,000 shall bear two authorised signatures.
+ii) All payments for amounts over £10,000 shall bear two of the three authorised signatures.

-Any changes to the bank signatory mandates must be authorised by the Joint Management Committee in relation to the Group Account and by the individual Boards in relation the Boards’ Accounts.
+Any changes to the Group’s bank signatory mandate must be pre-authorised by the Joint Management Committee.

 The RFO shall keep a register of all employees to show details of the appointment, grade and payments in respect of each employee.